Wandering though the web page that Rick Hinton is so lovingly and carefully

 never-the-less, at some point I remember developing a crush on Nancy.

-Naida Katz – Naida moved to the
+Naida Katz – Naida moved to the Riviera

-the ninth grade honors ceremony.
+ninth grade honors ceremony.
 Naida always had a kind word and tolerated my

 antics better than most.
 Possibly because there was never a love interest

-Mary Kearns – Mary was on the swim
+Mary Kearns – Mary was on the swim team

-that perseverance comes with age and maturity.
+perseverance comes with age and maturity.
 I wish that I had gained the

 experience of perseverance while still in high school.

-Glen Kluge – My memory of Glen is as
+Glen Kluge – My memory of Glen is as a

 Pat Lane - For some reason Pat always